PineconeAsyncio

 Parameters:

-• vector (List[float]) – The query vector, must be the same length as the dimension of the index being queried.
+• vector (list[float]) – The query vector, must be the same length as the dimension of the index being queried.

-• namespaces (List[str]) – The list of namespaces to query.
+• namespaces (list[str]) – The list of namespaces to query.

 • top_k (Optional[int], optional) – The number of results you would like to request from each namespace.
 Defaults to 10.

-• filter (Optional[Dict[str, Union[str, float, int, bool, List, dict]]], optional) – Pass an optional filter to filter results based on metadata.
+• filter (Optional[dict[str, Union[str, float, int, bool, List, dict]]], optional) – Pass an optional filter to filter results based on metadata.
 Defaults to None.

 • include_values (Optional[bool], optional) – Boolean field indicating whether vector values should be included with results.
 Defaults to None.